-2. Worship music should encourage a worshipful attitude in the presence of God
+2. Our music should encourage a worshipful attitude in the presence of God.

 Revelation 4:10-11: "The four and twenty elders fall down before him that sat on the throne, and worship him that liveth for ever and ever, and cast their crowns before the throne, saying, Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created."

 Matthew 18:20: "For where two or three are gathered together in my name, there am I in the midst of them."